joe-lin-tech/cifar/README.md

 Run the remaining cells to execute the training procedure of the latest notebook version (pretrained vision transformer).

 ## Model Architecture and Training
-This project involved implementing and training several modern model architectures, each of which are detailed below.

 ### Basic CNN Architecture
 This implementation consists of 3 convolutional layers (conv + relu + max pool) and a fully connected network.